dair-ai/ML-YouTube-Courses/README.md

 ## MIT: Deep Learning for Art, Aesthetics, and Creativity

-Covers the application of deep learning for art, aesthetics, and creativty.
+Covers the application of deep learning for art, aesthetics, and creativity.

 - Nostalgia -> Art -> Creativity -> Evolution as Data + Direction
 - Efficient GANs
-- Explorations in AI for Creatvity
+- Explorations in AI for Creativity
 - Neural Abstractions
 - Easy 3D Content Creation with Consistent Neural Fields ...